-All students must complete all requirements listed below during their Senior year to successfully graduate in the College of Education.
+All students must complete all requirements listed below during their Senior year to successfully graduate in the College of Education and Human Development.

-All students must request a degree audit no later than two semesters prior to the graduation semester by completing the request for Degree Audit.
+All students must request a review of their Degree Works audit no later than two semesters prior to the graduation semester by completing the request for Degree Works Audit Review.

 Application for Degree

 All students are required apply for graduation by submitting the "Application for Degree" no later than the posted deadline as indicated in the Academic Calendar.